History of Dedham, Massachusetts, 1800–1899: The East Dedham Strike

+Food

+A grocery store stood in the middle part of the century at the corner of School and Washington Streets.
+It was owned by Austin Bryant, the Town's treasurer and tax collector.
+Bryant sold the store to Horatio Clarke in 1845, and in 1847 it was sold again William H. Mason.
+Mason owned it until his death, at which point it was taken over by Merrill D. Ellis.
+Another grocery store opened on the first floor of the S.C. & E. Manufactory on High Street.

+In East Dedham, at 23 Milton Street, there was a grocery story owned by George Hewitt.
+The building was shared with the East Dedham branch of the Dedham Public Library and the Royal Arcanum hall.

+Nathaniel Hewins was the Town's baker, and he employed a Mr. Sawin, Bestwick's neighbor.
+Hewins bakery, which adjoined his residence, faced Franklin Square.

+On Court Street, near the intersection with Church Street, was a fish market and restaurant.
+The owner, Warren "Oyster" Fisher, lived next door in a house where a number of people boarded.
+A few doors down was a bakery.
+There was a slaughterhouse on Eastern Ave near the railroad station.

 Industry

+Since the founding of Dedham in 1636, farming had been the dominant way of life for residents.
+Land and other resources were plentiful but, by the early 19th century, they were beginning to become scarce.
+It was said that by 1814 that "some of the most respectable and enterprising young men of Dedham" were working in the mills, which marked a shift in the life of the community.
+Large grants of land were no longer available to give to younger sons to start their own farms.

 With the arrival of railroads in 1831, Dedham became an attractive location for manufacturing.
 By 1837, the mills and factories in town were producing cotton and woolen goods, leather, boots, shoes, paper, marbled paper, iron castings, chairs, cabinet wares, straw bonnets, palm-leaf hats, and silk goods.
 Together they were worth $510,755 with the silk goods alone worth $10,000.

 A silk factory opened on Eastern Ave in 1836 but burned down on March 11, 1845.
 In later years it became a dye house, a laundry, and a playing card factory.
 By 1880, the site had become home to the C.D.
 Brooks Chocolate Factory.
 On March 28, 1845, the Ashcroft Calico Works burned down.

 There were more than 500 people employed in local industries in 1845.
 That year there were two cotton mills, a silk factory, a furnace foundry, a shovel works, three woolen mills, a paper factory, two tanneries, eight woodworking factories, a cotton thread factory, two iron and tin works, four coach manufacturers, and a number of smaller businesses producing boots, shoes, saddles, harnesses, cigars, marbled paper, pocket books, and headwear.
-The marbled paper manufactory, S.C. & E Mann, was located on the south side of High Street between Court and Pearl Streets.
+The marbled paper manufactory, S.C. & E. Mann, was located on the south side of High Street between Court and Pearl Streets.